Saddik Abdullahi Mahuta: Career

 He became High Court judge in 1989, a position he held until he was appointed as chief judge, Katsina State in 1991.
-Justice Saddik Abdullahi Mahuta is the longest-serving chief judge of the state, and he administered the oath of office to the first civil governor of the third republic, Alhaji Sa'idu Barda, and the first two governors of the fourth republic late Umaru Musa Yar'adua in 1999 and 2003 and Barrister Ibrahim Shehu Shema in 2007 and 2011.
+Justice Mahuta is the longest-serving chief judge of the state.

+He administered the oath of office to the first civil governor of the third republic, Alhaji Sa'idu Barda, and the first two governors of the fourth republic late Umaru Musa Yar'adua in 1999 and 2003, and Barrister Ibrahim Shehu Shema in 2007 and 2011.
-Justice Saddik Abdullahi Mahuta is a member of World Jurist Association.

 He retired from civil service in 2013.

 Galadiman Katsina

 After the death of Honourable Justice Mamman Nasir on 13 April 2019, the Emir of Katsina, Dr. AbdulMumin Kabir Usman, through the Secretary of Katsina Emirate Council and Sallaman Katsina, Alhaji Bello Ifo, appointed Justice Saddik Abdullahi Mahuta as the successor of Justice Mamman Nasir.
 The retired justice was turbaned as the 11th Galadiman Katsina, the district head of Malumfashi (Hakimin Malumfashi) on Saturday, 1 June 2019 in the Emir's Palace, Katsina.